 Remember that fantastic picture you drew when you were little?
 You were so proud of it.
 You just couldn’t wait to show it to your parents.

-For example, many of the greatest works of art ever created are considered priceless.
+In another example, many of the greatest works of art ever created are considered priceless.
 Many of these works are owned by museums that share them with the world.

 For example, private art collector David Geffen sold two works from his collection in 2006.
-Woman III by Willem de Kooning is believed to have been sold for $137.5 million dollars and Jackson Pollock’s No. 5, 1948 was allegedly sold for $140 million.
+Woman III by Willem de Kooning is believed to have been sold for $137.5 million dollars.
+Jackson Pollock’s No. 5, 1948 was allegedly sold for $140 million.
 These sales were private transactions but, if true, they would be the two most expensive paintings ever sold.

 Many major art transactions are private.
 So there may have been other paintings sold for even more money.
 One of the paintings in Paul Cézanne’s The Card Players series is said to have sold for over $250 million in 2011.